SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-storage.md

 ### Security and policy

-The **Azure Storage - Security and policy** dashboard provides security, policy and recommendation details.
+The **Azure Storage - Security and policy** dashboard provides security, policy, and recommendation details.

 Use this dashboard to:
     * View recent security events.